chmartin/chmartin.github.io/_posts/2019-02-18-EPL-History-Scraping.md

     player_table = all_tables[1]
 ```

-Great! you now have your data! (_Um, yeah but they are still in the `soup`..._) Yeah, it looks a bit strange...
+Great!
+You now have your data! (_Um, yeah but they are still in the `soup`..._) Yeah, it looks a bit strange...
 ![html Screenshot](/assets/images/FBhtmlshot.png)

-Staring at this html a bit you will see that each row is given by the **tr** (table row) tag, and each column is given by the **th** (table heading) tag.
+Staring at this html a bit, you will see that each row is given by the **tr** (table row) tag, and each column is given by the **th** (table heading) tag.
 To help, we can use the `row` **scope** to make sure we get the right thing, and the `data-stat` **classifier** for getting the correct column for the data.

-Let's parse that into a dictionary so we can save it in a easy format.
-First setup an empty dictionary, which will eventually contain the features we are interested in as keys and our data as values in lists. **These features must exactly match the `data-stat` classifiers in the html!**
+Let's parse that into a dictionary so we can save it in an easy format.
+First, setup an empty dictionary, which will eventually contain the features we are interested in as keys and our data as values in lists. **These features must exactly match the `data-stat` classifiers in the html!**

 ```
 	pre_df_squad = dict()